-We've all had moments when we would have loved to chew gum or suck a peppermint candy after we've eaten something.
-Or do you have the feeling that you cannot get rid of your bad breath?
-One in two is occasionally affected by unpleasant smelling breath, but it is still taboo to point it out to someone or even to complain about your own suffering.
+We've all had moments when we wish we had chewed gum or had a mint after we've eaten something.
+Or do you feel that you can't get rid of your bad breath?
+Every second person is occasionally affected by unpleasantly smelling breath, but it is still taboo to point it out to someone or even to complain about your own problem.
 But the solutions to permanent bad breath are easier than you might think!

 What causes bad breath?

-Contrary to the widespread belief that bad breath is caused by the stomach, tonsils or metabolism, 85% of people with bad breath are caused by poor oral hygiene.
-But this cannot be generalised: The causes of bad breath, medically called halitosis, are many and varied.
-Mostly, however, they are caused by bacteria that cause an imbalance in the oral flora.
-To be more precise, the harmonious interaction of aerobic and anaerobic bacteria in the mouth is then out of balance and the latter are in the majority.
-It is precisely these anaerobic bacteria that get by without oxygen, feel most comfortable in the spaces between the teeth and on the tongue and feed on protein-rich and sugary food leftovers.
-This means that your diet plays a very important role, because foods such as fish, meat, eggs, dairy products and chocolate are particularly tasty to the bacteria.
-The more of these foods you consume, the more intensively the bacteria multiply and expel this unpleasant smelling sulphur compound, which we call bad breath.
+Contrary to the widespread opinion that bad breath originates in the stomach, is due to the tonsils or the metabolism, the cause for 85% of those affected is actually a lack of oral hygiene.
+But this cannot be generalised: The causes of bad breath, medically called "halitosis", are manifold.
+Mostly, however, they are due to bacteria that bring the oral flora into an imbalance.
+More precisely, the harmonious coexistence of aerobic and anaerobic bacteria in the mouth is out of balance and the latter are in the majority.
+These anaerobic bacteria do not need oxygen, feel most at home in the spaces between the teeth and on the tongue, and feed on protein-rich and sugary food residues.
+So your diet plays a very important role, because foods like fish, meat, eggs, dairy products and chocolate are particularly tasty to bacteria.
+The more of these foods you consume, the more intensively the bacteria multiply and emit that unpleasant-smelling sulphur compound that we call bad breath.

 What tips and tricks are there to get rid of bad breath?